Sport Sunscreen Vs. Regular Sunscreen

-The Difference Between Sport Sunscreen And Regular Sunscreen
+What Is The Difference Between Sport Sunscreen And Regular Sunscreen?

 Regular sunscreen is for days you’re out and about and spending time in the sun but not splashing in the water, sweating it out, or soaking up the sun’s rays for hours upon hours.

-Meanwhile, sport sunscreen is, in general, water and sweat-resistant for up to 80 minutes.
+Meanwhile, sport sunscreen is, in general, water-resistant for up to 40 or 80 minutes.
 That means it’s not going to wash right off of your skin when you break a sweat or hop in the pool.

 That said, before you grab the nearest sunscreen and head out the door, let’s go over a few things to look for in sport sunscreen to keep your skin, your body, and the earth all happy and healthy.